 During the 18th century, the Irish Parliament passed a number of Acts relating to land drainage.
 They required the initiative of promoters.
 The works carried out were largely limited to the construction of canals.
 The Board of Inland Navigation continued to exist after the Union of 1800.

-By 1831, the Board of Works evolved into the Office of Public Works subsumed a number of Boards and commissions.
+The Board of Public Works was established in 1831 with a vote of £500,000 for use in the form of loans and grants.
+The Board of Works evolved into the Office of Public Works subsumed a number of Boards and commissions.
 This included the Commissioners dealing with navigation and drainage of the River Shannon.

 The Board of Works took over these functions and became responsible for expenditure of public funds, the property assets of the government as well as relief works.